Today The Hidden Treasure selects Miss Nepal 2018 at Hotel De Annapurna!

 Of course, it is NOT a given that a BCN will select a BCN winner, and I am NOT suggesting that.
 I am sure they have some kind of criteria against which they are required to judge the contestants.

 However, the Kathmandu elite are given to very condescending and patronizing attitudes towards the “Others.”
 In “The local people should improve the quality of their lives.” […] “But let them not wear ties” I detail an example of just such an attitude towards my people of Mustang district.
-In F*ck the Beach; Mount Everest!, I details the manner in which High Caste Hindu officials find fault with the character of the non-high caste population of Kathmandu in explaining the prevalence of a higher percentage of non-high caste Hindu street children compared to those of the high castes.
+In F*ck the Beach; Mount Everest!, I have written about the manner in which hill so-called high caste Hindu officials find fault with the character of the non-high caste population of Kathmandu in explaining the prevalence of a higher percentage of non-high caste Hindu street children compared to those of the hill so-called high castes.

 Could some of the judges hold unconscious biases against the “Others” which cloud their judgement?

 Returning to the judging criteria, I am sure they are not EXCLUSIVELY about facial appearance, body size/measurements and type etc., i.e. not entirely about the contestant’s physical attributes.

 But still, how much does appearance play a role in a contestant coming out victorious?
 How much do the mostly BCN panel of judges share their ideas of “beauty” with the general population, whose idea, I would say, is reflected in, as well as based on, the appearances of actresses and models?
 To reiterate something I mentioned above, I wouldn’t be surprised if most Nepali actresses and models belong to the BCN trio of ethnicity.
 If the judges’ view of the “beautiful” is the same or similar to the general population, of course, it’s understandable that BCNs come out the winners most of the time.